 National Programme funding

-NHSE’s National Learning Disability and Autism Programme has secured resources to enable delivery of LTP commitments both at a national and local level.
+The National Learning Disability and Autism Programme (NHSE) has secured resources to enable delivery of LTP commitments both at a national and local level.
 Over the next 3 years, significant additional funding will be made available, increasing from £55.7m in 2020/21 to £168.0m in 2023/24.
 The majority will be delegated to NHS Regions for onward investment by local systems.
 Most of the regional funding will be allocated on a ‘fair shares’ (population) basis, with the rest offered for targeted investment.

 Priorities for National Programme funding include: